MollyTSlater/Network_Home_Lab/Network Basics/NetworkBasics.md

 ```
 sudo apt install net-tools
 ```
 We want to install net-tools for this project in order to access ifconfig.
-Net-tools also contains other useful _, such as _.

 ```
 ip a
 ```
 This command displays all network interfaces and their associated IP addresses on our server.

 ![Network_Interfaces_and_IP_Addresses](<Network_Interfaces_and_OP_Addresses.png>)